kanno770/protopie-connect-bridge-app-g29/readme.md

 # License

-Bridge Apps are under Apache 2.0 License, as found in the LICENSE file.
+This software includes the work that is distributed in the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).